-Mechanism Description Structuring the repository for When you set up a repository, you have the choice of structuring it for a single project or for multiple projects, which in requirements reuse turn could be organized by a number of programs of work.
+Mechanism Description Structuring the repository for requirements When you set up a repository, you have the choice of structuring it for a single project or for multiple projects, which in turn could be organized by a number of reuse programs of work.
 Enterprise Architect gives the modeler complete control on how the repository is structured, allowing Packages to be set up above the level of projects where some requirements such as Business, Regulatory and Architectural Requirements can be added.

-Creating a base model

-When you create a new repository in Enterprise Architect, you have the option of creating a blank model using the Model Wizard to help set up a repository structure, or you can use a base model as a template for the new model.
+Creating a base model When you create a new repository in Enterprise Architect, you have the option of creating a blank model using the Model Builder to help set up a repository structure, or you can use a base model as a template for the new model.
 The base model is a good place to store reusable assets such as Business, Regulatory and Architectural Requirements, and Policies and Business Rules.
-A base model can be created using the 'Save Project As...' option under the 'File Management' icon
+Importing requirements from other models It is quite common to have a number of Enterprise Architect Repositories in an organization and it is very easy to copy and reuse Requirements (or any other elements) from one model in another.
+This can be achieved by simply copying a selection of Requirements or an entire Package from one repository to another, or even from one project to another in the same repository.
+Enterprise Architect works in the same way as any other